- The System Restore error 0x80070091 may occur on your Windows 10 PC and prevent you to perform the task.

 - System Restore failed due to antivirus – In some cases, this issue can appear due to your antivirus.
 Antivirus can interfere with your operating system and cause this issue to appear, so be sure to disable it and check if that solves the problem.

-Solution 1 – Rename WindowsApp folder from Safe Mode
+1. Rename the WindowsApp folder from Safe Mode

 - Boot into Safe Mode.